Software Template Patterns for Self-service

 -

-Building Virtual Machines (VM)
+Building Virtual Machines (VMs)

-Defining the steps for the VM creation:
+Defining the Steps for VM Creation:

-Using OpenShift GitOps to create a VM
+Using OpenShift GitOps to Create VMs

-Building VMs Helm charts
+Building VM Helm Charts

-Using VMs from instance types
+Using VMs from Instance Types

 -

-values.yaml: Variables coming from the template.yaml provided by RHDH.
+values.yaml: Variables from thetemplate.yamlfile provided by RHDH.

-Building the template.yaml file
+The steps in the template.yaml file

-Step 1: Generating the source code component
+Step 1: Generating the Source Code Component

 action: fetch:template

-Step 2: Publishing to source code repository
+Step 2: Publishing to Source Code Repository

 action: publish:gitlab

-Step 3: Registering the source code component
+Step 3: Registering the Source Code Component

 action: catalog:register